 Evaluating each channel’s performance, including the best opportunities for growth and other valuable insights (e.g., demographic data)

-Providing suggestions for what to focus on in the next 90 days, for example, the type of posts, frequency, channel, and so on
+Providing suggestions for what to focus on in the next 90 days, for example, the type of posts, frequency, top performing social media network, and so on

-Setting realistic goals for follower growth, traffic from social, and the ROI from social media marketing
+Setting realistic goals for follower growth, traffic from social, and the ROI from the social strategy

 Creating a timeline and roadmap to achieve these goals

 Summary: How to Conduct a Social Media Audit

-Social media marketing has become a key part of any client's business.
+Social media has become a key part of any client's business.
 As you land new clients for your agency, it's not enough to queue up a bunch of posts using your favorite social media management tool.
-Conducting a social media audit is key to analyzing the brand's current social presence and growth rates, setting goals for each account, and determining the most impactful tasks you can take to achieve those goals.
+Conducting a social media audit is key to analyzing the brand's current social accounts and growth rates, setting goals for each account, and determining the most impactful tasks you can take to achieve those goals.